rubyred139/2800-202310-BBY02/README.md

    - a fun activity to do in the country
    - a fact about the national dish eaten in the country
    - a fact about the language spoken in the country
-2. Response is displayed on the main page
+6. Response is displayed on the main page

-### Unsplash API (image generator)
-1. Retrieve selected country from database
-2. A request is made to the Unsplash API for photos related to the country
-3. The image URL is fetched and displayed on the page

 ### Limitations